-Eat your way through history as you visit what is renowned to be as the oldest Chinatown in the world, Binondo.
-Even before it was established in the1954 as a Spanish settlement, Binondo was already the heart of Chinese commerce and trade in the country.
+Eat your way through history as you visit what is renowned to be the oldest Chinatown in the world, Binondo.
+Even before it was established in 1954 as a Spanish settlement, Binondo was already the heart of Chinese commerce and trade in the country.

 Today, it is best enjoyed as a food tour destination in Manila, where you can sample signature fried chicken, fried siopao, noodle soups, and the most authentic dimsum you can ever find in the entire metro.